agarrharr/adam.garrett-harris.com/src/pages/2019-02-01-2018/index.md

 - Moved to a new house and started doing a full renovation while living there.
 - Rented out our old house
 - Started fostering an 8-year old boy
+- I went on the Whole 30 diet for about a little over 30 days.